openshift/community.okd/README.md

 If you want to develop new content for this collection or improve what's already here, the easiest way to work on the collection is to clone it into one of the configured [`COLLECTIONS_PATHS`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#collections-paths), and work on it there.

-### Testing with `ansible-test`

-The `tests` directory contains configuration for running sanity and integration tests using [`ansible-test`](https://docs.ansible.com/ansible/latest/dev_guide/testing_integration.html).
+The `tests` directory contains configuration for running sanity tests using [`ansible-test`](https://docs.ansible.com/ansible/latest/dev_guide/testing_integration.html).

+You can run the `ansible-test` sanity tests with the command:

+    make test-sanity

+The `molecule` directory contains configuration for running integration tests using [`molecule`](https://molecule.readthedocs.io/).

-You can run the collection's test suites with the commands:
+You can run the `molecule` integration tests with the command:

-    ansible-test sanity --docker -v --color
-    ansible-test integration --docker -v --color
+    make test-integration

+These commands will create a directory called `ansible_collections` which should not be committed or added to the `.gitignore` (Tracking issue: https://github.com/ansible/ansible/issues/68499)

 ## Publishing New Versions